-Please be at the Press Centre about 10 minutes before the start of your media briefing.
-If possible, also make sure you are available for at least 10 minutes (preferably more) after your press conference in case journalists want to ask extra questions or arrange an interview with you.
+It's always good to arrive at the Press Centre/Press Conference area about 10 minutes before the start of your media briefing.
+If possible, make sure you are available for at least 10 minutes (preferably more) after your press conference in case journalists want to ask extra questions or arrange an interview with you.